Amirboroomand/php-language-programming/README.md

 name: Specifies the name of the constant
 value: Specifies the value of the constant
 case-insensitive: Specifies whether the constant name should be case-insensitive.
 Default is false

+Example
+Create a constant with a case-sensitive name:

+<?php
+define("GREETING", "Welcome to W3Schools.com!");
+echo GREETING;
+?>